 As four women in a close-knit suburban development grapple with the illness of a long-time neighbor, each of them also looks closely at the pressing issues in her own life — a marriage put on hold because of a difficult child . . . a nurse’s eerie and unwanted gift of diagnosis. . . a widow’s destructive bitterness . . . the price of a successful career.
 A SIBA Okra Pick and book award nominee.

-Coming on June 2, 3, 9 and 10 — my short monologue, “Dancing with Steers,” will be incorporated into a full-length production of monologues at the Selah Dessert Theater in Struthers, Ohio, near Youngstown.
-It’s based on my late husband’s experience, when he was eleven, of raising a steer for market at the family farm.
-The trouble was, he fell in love with the steer, and when he had to send it off to be slaughtered, it broke his heart.
-I don’t think he ever got over it . . . but I do think he’d be pleased for an audience to hear about Ebony, all 1200 pounds of him, and what a wonderful steer he was.
+“Dancing with Steers,” a short monologue, incorporated into a full-length production of monologues at the Selah Dessert Theater in Struthers, Ohio in 2016 — based on my late husband’s experience, when he was eleven, of raising a steer for market at the family farm.
+Like many other young 4-H members, he fell in love with the steer, and when he had to send it off to be slaughtered, it broke his heart.
+I don’t think he ever got over it . . . but I do think he’d be pleased that an audience had heard about Ebony, all 1200 pounds of him, and what a wonderful steer he was.

-Last year, April/May 2016 — “Writers’ Bloc,” the musical comedy I co-wrote with talented composer Joyce Cooper (who wrote all the music and all the lyrics) was produced at Furman University.
-A lighthearted look at the writing life, first performed in Wilmington, NC back in 2003, the show is about a group of seven aspiring writers who meet to critique manuscripts, celebrate small victories and commiserate over rejections — until they discover one of them is not who he says he is.
+“Writers’ Bloc,” a musical comedy co-written with composer Joyce Cooper (who penned all the music and all the lyrics), first performed in Wilmington, NC in 2003 and most recently at Furman University in 2016.
+A lighthearted look at the writing life, the show is about a group of seven aspiring writers who meet to critique manuscripts, celebrate small victories and commiserate over rejections — until they discover one of them is not who he says he is.